apache/lucy-clownfish/runtime/core/Clownfish/Docs/WritingClasses.md

 immediately precede the documented class, inert function, or method.
 A left border consisting of whitespace and asterisks is stripped.

-The DocuComment for a class should start with a sentence (everything up until the first period `.`) in the format "class name - short description."
+The DocuComment for a class should start with a short description (everything up until the first period `.`) which may appear in the name section of a man page, for example.

 DocuComments for functions and methods may end with a series of `@param` and `@return` directives which document the parameters and return values.

 Example:

-    /** Train - Class describing a train.
+    /** Class describing a train.
      *
      * The Train class describes a train.
+It extends the Vehicle class and
+     * adds some useful properties specific to trains.
      */
     public class Train inherits Vehicle {
         /** Create a new Train object.